ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

-Export your mesh as an OBJ file, with no extra information.
+Export your mesh as an OBJ file, with UV coordinates if applicable.
 N-gons are triangulated automatically.
 <br>
 Up axis is -Y, and Forward axis is Z.